-(VI) Effect on the Company's Crisis Management of Changes in the Company's Corporate Image, and Countermeasures:
+(VI) Effect on the Company'S Crisis Management of Changes in the Company'S Corporate Image, and Countermeasures:

-he Company's business objectives are based on the principle of soundness and integrity, and the Company pays attention to the maintenance of corporate reputation, seeking to attract more outstanding talents to serve the Company, and build the strength of the management team, so that the Company may return the business results to the shareholders and fulfill the corporate social responsibilities.
+The Company's business objectives are based on the principle of soundness and integrity.
+The Company pays attention to the maintenance of corporate reputation, seeking to attract more outstanding talents to serve the Company, and build the strength of the management team, so that the Company may return the business results to the shareholders and fulfill the corporate social responsibilities.
 Therefore, there is no situation that endangers the corporate image.